Scroll down below to read our blog, which will inform you about the best practices for upgrading the audio on the AUDI A3

 AUDI A3 8V (2013-Present)

 The Audi A3 is a good compact sedan for a premium audio upgrade.
 The car has a total of between 8 to 14 speaker slots (depending on variant) which are evenly distributed and staged high up on the dashboard, mainly in front to give the driver and co-passenger a rich and clear music experience.
 Being positioned in appropriate slots and tuned to deliver crisp and clear audio response to the cabin occupants.
-Though this audio setup sounds quite balanced, it lacks head room at higher volumes, which is not really a problem for most listeners.
+Though this audio setup sounds quite balanced, it lacks head room at higher volumes.
 The B&O audio setup which came on the A3 with 14 speakers sold very limited pieces in India and AUDI does not advertise that variant on their indian website.
 A good audio upgrade on the A3 is usually over the default unbranded or in some cases a Bose audio A3 variant.

 The Bose setup’s basic built speakers in the A3 do sound good to passive listeners.
-But, just does not work for anyone who is used to a higher sound quality at home in their video rooms or in another one of their other higher end premium cars.
+But, just does not work for anyone who is used to a higher sound quality in their AV room at home or in another one of their other higher end premium cars.

 8 speakers in 4 doors, comprising of 6.5″ mid-bass drivers / speakers in 4 doors along with four 1″ high frequency drivers / tweeters on all four doors.